Export & publish your work

 3. Identify the data sources

-Whether you're manipulating data in a project to showcase results or hosting your own dataset, you'll want to build a set of specific tables or notebooks you're trying to share.
-As you iteratively modify the shape and content of these assets – transform your data in a project to output new tables or use notebooks to build analysis flows in Python or R – you'll fine-tune each piece of your final publication.
+Whether you're manipulating data in a workflow to showcase results or hosting your own dataset, you'll want to build a set of specific tables or notebooks you're trying to share.
+As you iteratively modify the shape and content of these assets – transform your data in a workflow to output new tables or use notebooks to build analysis flows in Python or R – you'll fine-tune each piece of your final publication.

 Next steps